 - The next stage of filtration is usually an activated carbon filter designed to remove chlorine from the water.
 Public water is often treated with chlorine to neutralize biological contaminants, but it can leave your water with an unpleasant taste and smell.
 In some cases, the manufacturer may treat this filter with special substances that provide other benefits, such as silver to give it antibacterial properties.

-- A copper-zinc and mineral filter will usually be the next step.
+- A copper-zinc and mineral filter is a common next step.
 This stage of filtration is crucial for removing any remaining chlorine, heavy metals, and some bacteria and microorganisms from the water.
 It will also reduce the amount of scale in the water.

-- Your system may also include a fourth stage of filtration.
+- Your whole house water filter may also include a fourth stage of filtration.
 In some models, this fourth step will soften the water and remove scale without the need for adding salt.
 Water that contains high amounts of dissolved calcium and magnesium is considered to be “hard water.”
-Hard water leaves behind mineral deposits that can stain your sinks and toilets and leave residue behind on your skin and clothes when you wash so this can be an important feature if hard water is a problem in your area.
-However, it’s more common for systems to include a post-filter at this point.
+Hard water leaves behind mineral deposits that can stain your sinks and toilets and leave residue on your skin and clothes when you wash so this can be an important feature if hard water is a problem in your area.
+That being said, it’s more common for systems to include a post-filter at this point.
 A post-filter will remove any remaining tiny particles from your water and improve the water quality even more.

 Some systems may also offer UV filtration.
 A UV filter is designed to kill any viruses, bacteria, and microorganisms that have made it through the previous stages of filtration.
 This type of filter can be especially beneficial if your home uses untreated well water.
-You should have your water tested before you purchase your system to see if you need a UV filter.
+You should have your water tested before you purchase a system to see if a UV filter is necessary.

 Consider an instant hot water dispenser to compliment a whole house water filter and provide hot water for coffee and tea instantly.

 Advantages of a Whole House Water Filter